Our ears produce wax in order to protect the ear canal from water and infection.

 But before you opt for such treatment at home, you should pay attention to your symptoms.

 For example, if you are experiencing pain, discomfort in your ears, and hearing loss, you should visit a physician.

 These symptoms are usually caused by something else than earwax buildup.

-Experiencing sudden hearing loss in just one ear is a sign of underlying medical condition.
+Experiencing sudden hearing loss in just one ear is a sign of the underlying medical condition.

 Therefore, instead of trying a home treatment, schedule an appointment with your doctor.

 Cover your head with a towel or a hat to prevent your hair lightening or discoloring from the bleaching properties of hydrogen peroxide.